ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

       "location_constraint": "standard"
    }
    ```

-   - endpoint_type: "Can be either: `cross-region`, `regional` or `single-site`",
-   - region: "For regional endpoint_type can be: `us-south`, `us-east`, `eu-gb`, `eu-de`, `jp-tok`, `au-syd`.
-For cross-region endpoint_type can be: `us`, `eu`, `ap`.
-For ",
-   - type: "Can be `public` or `private` or `direct` (note the direct endpoints are used for VPC only)",
-   - location: "For regional, the location possible values are the same as listed for region, For cross-region they vary based the value selected for cross-region, a full list is available here: https://control.cloud-object-storage.cloud.ibm.com/v2/endpoints."
-   - location_constraint: "As found here https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-classes#classes, `standard`, `vault`, `cold` or `flex` with prefix of the region."
-   {:tip}
+   {:pre}

-7. Create the tables in the PostgreSQL database.
+8. Create the tables in the PostgreSQL database.
 The script leverages the `config/pg_credentials.json`, retrieves and uses the private endpoint to the PostgreSQL database, the private endpoint is reachable only from the VPC.
    ```sh
    node ./build/createTables.js
    ```
    {:pre}
-8. Create the cloud object storage bucket in the database.
+9. Create the cloud object storage bucket in the database.
 The script leverages the `config/config.json`, retrieves and uses the direct endpoint to Cloud Object Storage, the direct endpoint is reachable only from the VPC.
    ```sh
    node ./build/createBucket.js
    ```